-Nowadays, Supply Chains have become more visible and more global, and the question about their impact on the environment and global sustainability is increasing.
-Authors created this practical road map to include this green dimension in supply chains.
+Supply Chains have become more visible and more global, and the question about their impact on the environment and global sustainability is increasing.
+The authors created this practical road map to include this green dimension in supply chains.

 “What are the tangible and intangible benefits of moving towards a green supply chain?